-You can also get funded early learning and childcare if your child has turned 2 and you get one of these benefits:
+Your child can also get funded early learning and childcare if they have turned 2 and you get one of these benefits:

 Income Support (IS)